M2-branes and $\mathfrak{q}$-Painlev\'e equations: Fermi gas formalism

-In this appendix, we address the study of the matrix model \eqref{eq_MM_Def} in the Fermi gas formalism.
+Our goal is to derive the expressions for the matrix model \eqref{pippo} and ${\widehat\rho}_k^{-1}$ \eqref{22modelrhoinverse}.
 Our derivation extends the one in \cite{Kubo:2019ejc} to the present case with rank deformations and generic Fayet-Iliopoulos parameters.
 In the following we assume that the FI parameters $\zeta_{i}$ are real, we use the parametrization

 and assume that $N$, $M_{1}$, $M_{2}$ and $M$ are non-negative integers as in the main text.
 We also assume $M_{1}\geq M$ and $M_{2}\geq M$.

 The integrand of the matrix model, after shifting all of the integration variables as $\mu\rightarrow\frac{\mu}{k}$, can be divided into two parts as